A Brief History of Blue Star

 Blue Star Wicca had it’s start with a single coven, “the Coven of the Blue Star” founded in the mid 1970’s.
 It was started by Frank (known as “Franque the Wizard” in both the SCA and Pagan communities) who received his second degree in the American Welsh tradition via Eddie Buczynski and “Lady Kay”.
 Frank ran an occult shop “The Wise One” in Norris, Pennsylvania.
 He left American Welsh in 1974, and held informal forums with other local occultists at the shop.

 In 1975, at a New Year’s eve SCA party, Frank met Tzipora.
 She was initiated into Blue Star.
-By September of 1975, the group was fully function and then grew with affiliate groups meeting in Philadelphia, Monticello and Binghampton.
+By September of 1975, the group was fully functional and then grew with affiliate groups meeting in Philadelphia, Monticello and Binghampton.
 At some point, Frank and Tzipora moved to New York’s West Village, with Blue Star moving with them.
 Their apartment became a covenstead with open Sabbats.
 In April of 1978 Frank and Tzipora opened “Tzipora and the Wizard” in New York, where they continued to host open circles.

-Fusing elements from a variety of sources, the coven was humorously listed as practicing “Great American Nontraditional Collectic Eclectic Wicca” during its registration process as the thirty-ninth member coven of the Covenant of the Goddess (COG) in February 1980 sponsored by Margot Adler, Selina Fox and Starhawk.
+Fusing elements from a variety of sources, the coven was humorously listed as practicing “Great American Nontraditional Collectic Eclectic Wicca” during its registration process as the thirty-ninth member coven of the Covenant of the Goddess (COG) in February 1980 sponsored by Margot Adler, Selena Fox and Starhawk.

 Kenny Klein met Tzipora in the early 80’s, moving into the covenstead.
 In 1983, Klein received his second Degree and Frank began stepping away from the coven he built.
 Frank and Tzipora divorced and Kenny and Tzipora began a life together as well as becoming the High Priest and Priestess of Blue Star with a focus on the Celtic pantheon rather than the Greek Pantheon of earlier times.